Edit Page

 # max-pagesize sets the maximum allowed value of the pagesize query parameter

-# generally, the greater the pagesize, the more json serializan overhead occurs
+# Generally, the greater the pagesize, the more json serialization overhead occurs

-# the rule of thumb is not exeeding 1000
+# The rule of thumb is not exceeding 1000

 local-cache-enabled: true